zarillion/handynotes-plugins/plugins/10_Dragonflight/README.md

 This plugin adds information to the map for the following zones:

-* Patch 10.0 - Azure Span, Ohn'ahran Plains, Thaldraszus, Waking Shores
+* Patch 10.0.0 - Azure Span, Ohn'ahran Plains, Thaldraszus, Waking Shores
+* Patch 10.0.7 - The Forbidden Reach

 In addition to rares, treasures and pet battles, this plugin also adds the following expansion or zone-specific items.